laravel/docs/routing.md

 <a name="fallback-routes"></a>
 ## Fallback Routes

 Using the `Route::fallback` method, you may define a route that will be executed when no other route matches the incoming request.
 Typically, unhandled requests will automatically render a "404" page via your application's exception handler.
-However, since you may define the `fallback` route within your `routes/web.php` file, all middleware in the `web` middleware group will apply to the route.
+However, since you would typically define the `fallback` route within your `routes/web.php` file, all middleware in the `web` middleware group will apply to the route.
 You are free to add additional middleware to this route as needed:

     Route::fallback(function () {
         //